-If D discloses, and picks spin of S^D , H prefers a spin of $S^H = \min\left(\frac{1}{2}E_1\left(r_2^H - r_2^D\right) - S^D, S^\right)$.
+If D discloses, and picks spin of S^D , H prefers a spin of $S^H = \min \left(\frac{1}{2} E_1 \left(r_2^H - r_2^D \right) - S^D, S^ \right)$.

-(c) Given (a) and (b) there are two Nash equilibria.
+(c) Given (a)-(b), there are two Nash equilibria.
 In one equilibrium neither discloses.
-In the other equilibrium both disclose with $S^D = -S^$ and $S^H = S^$.
+In the other equilibrium both disclose with $S^D = -S^$ and $S^H = -S^$.
 Both D and H prefer the non-disclosure equilibrium.

-It seems natural that in this case policy makers will coordinate on the non-disclosure equilibrium.
+It seems natural that in this case policymakers will coordinate on the non-disclosure equilibrium.

-4.6 Can leaking never work in equilibrium?
+3.6 Can Leaking Ever Work in Equilibrium?

-A central assumption of my model setup is that spin by each side cancels each other out, leading the truth to come out if both policy makers use informal communication.
-This implies that in the equilibrium of Theorem 1 no one even gains from leaking (just like the prisoners in the prisoners dilemma do not gain from confessing in equilibrium because they both confess).
-It is interesting to consider variations of the model in which leaking could benefit a leaker in equilibrium.
-Two possibilities come to mind for further study.
+A central assumption of my model setup is that spin by each side cancels each other out, thus leading the truth to come out if both policymakers use informal communication.
+This implies that, in the equilibrium of Theorem 1, no one gains from leaking (just like the prisoners in the prisoners dilemma do not gain from confessing in equilibrium because they both confess).
+It would be interesting to consider variations of the model in which leaking could benefit a leaker in equilibrium.
+Several possibilities come to mind for further study.

 First, one side may be better informed or better at spinning than the other.
-In that case the less informed party would not fully be able to counter the effects of leaks by the more informed party on market expectations (think of Reserve Banks having to make discount rate requests to the Board of Governors, but governors not having to disclose their policy preferences to Reserve Banks unless they so choose).
-Second, perhaps record corrections do not work fully in that once markets have been influenced by the first leaker it is difficult to fully undo this (recall how Bernanke moved up his press conference in 2013 in order to "ensure investors hear his pro-stimulus message over the cacophony of more hawkish views from regional bank presidents", in Bloomberg's words).
+In that case the less informed party would not be able to fully counter the effects of leaks by the more informed party on market expectations (think of Reserve Banks having to make discount rate requests to the Board of Governors, but governors not having to disclose their policy preferences to Reserve Banks unless they so choose).

+Second, perhaps record corrections do not work fully in that once markets have been influenced by the first leaker, it is difficult to fully undo this (recall how Bernanke moved up his press conference in 2013 in order to "ensure investors hear his pro-stimulus message over the cacophony of more hawkish views from regional bank presidents", in Bloomberg's words).
 If this is the case, the market expectation of the average preferred policy rate after leaks by both parties may be biased toward the preferred rate of the first leaker.
 This induces an incentive to leak fast and may provide a mechanism for leaking to benefit the first leaker in equilibrium.